ObiruLabs/stap/README.md

 Deployment
 -----------
-1. Create a branch off master with a version ` x.x.x `
+1. Create a branch off master with a version ` vX.X.X `
 2. Compile assets
   * If JS changes are made, increment version in application.js to update its hash.
   * In the terminal, run ` grunt `
 3. Stage generated assets from ` /dist `
 4. Commit change
 5. Tag the commit to be deployed
+6. Log into server
+7. Fetch recent changes ` git fetch origin `
+8. Checkout the latest release ` git checkout vX.X.X `

 New Deployments
 -----------